Same team. Same clients. Twice the leverage.

 Project management is 10 boards held together with hope.

 Half your deliverables could be AI-augmented.
-Nobody's doing it.

 Client onboarding feels different every time.